Eomys/pyleecan-doc/tuto_multisimulation.rst

 | nb_simu              |    *int*             |    number of simulations  |
 +----------------------+----------------------+---------------------------+

-On a side note, as all pyleecan object, *VarParam* also have a parent property that links to the reference simulation. *VarParam* must be defined as a property of a *Simulation*.
+On a side note, as all pyleecan object, *VarParam* also has a parent property that links to the reference simulation. *VarParam* must be defined as a property of a *Simulation*.

 Input parameters: *ParamExplorerSet*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *ParamExplorerSet* is a *ParamExplorer* that enables to set the parameters variations by defining a function that takes a *Simulation* and a value in argument.
-Using such function enable to link some input parameters together.
+Using such a function enables to link some input parameters together.
 This setter can also be defined as a string to target directly a parameter.
-When generating the list of simulation to run, the function is executed before running the simulation to set the parameters as expected.
+When generating the list of simulations to run, the function is executed before running the simulation to set the parameters as expected.
 The object has five attributes:

 +--------------+------------+----------------------------------------+